josecarlosgt/Web-Design-and-Development/README.md

 > Serif fonts convey a classic, elegant, or traditional feel.
 In contrast, the clean lines and sharp edges of sans-serif fonts are more appropriate for direct communication.
 For this reason, sans-serif fonts are more common in web development as they render content on a screen more clearly, increasing users' legibility across different devices.

-## Task 2: Image composition & sizing
+## Task 2: Sizing

-Images are inline elements but also support properties characteristic of block elements like width and height.
+Images and input elements are inline elements but also support properties characteristic of block elements like width and height.
 A block element's content spans the width of the enclosing parent element by default.
 However, the content size can be changed with the width and height CSS properties:

 - The [width](https://developer.mozilla.org/en-US/docs/Web/CSS/width) property specifies the content's width.
 For example,: *width: 20px;* makes the content 20px wide.
 - The [height](https://developer.mozilla.org/en-US/docs/Web/CSS/height) property specifies the content's height.
 For example,: *height: 30px;* makes the content 30px high.